dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     config options over using a modified MET configuration file, although this approach is still supported.
 Newly added features and variable override support may be more difficult to incorporate using the latter approach.
+    Please create a post in the
+    `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_
-    Please contact met_help@ucar.edu for assistance with updating a use case to migrate away from using a modified MET configuration file.
+    for assistance with updating a use case to migrate away from using a modified MET configuration file.

 MET Config Override GridStat Simple Example
 -------------------------------------------